-10.7 Write Status Register (WRSR)
+10.7 Write Status Register (WRSR) (01H/31H)

 The Write Status Register (WRSR) command allows new values to be written to the Status Register.
-For command code "01H", the new values will be written to the status register0(S7~S0).
-For command code "31H", the new values will be written to the status register1(S15~S8).
 Before it can be accepted, a Write Enable (WREN) command must previously have been executed.
 After the Write Enable (WREN) command has been decoded and executed, the device sets the Write Enable Latch (WEL).

 The Write Status Register (WRSR) command has no effect on S15, S10, S1 and S0 of the Status Register.
-CS# must be driven high after the eighth or sixteen bit of the data byte has been latched in.
+CS# must be driven high after the eighth or sixteen bits of the data byte has been latched in.
 If not, the Write Status Register (WRSR) command is not executed.
-If CS# is driven high after eighth bit of the data byte, the CMP and QE and SRP1 bits will be cleared to 0.
+If CS# is driven high after eighth bit of the data byte, the S15~S8 bits will keep the previous value.
 As soon as CS# is driven high, the self-timed Write Status Register cycle (whose duration is tW) is initiated.
-While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
-The Write In Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
+While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write in Progress (WIP) bit.
+The Write in Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
 When the cycle is completed, the Write Enable Latch (WEL) is reset.